OpenJetson/DeepStream-Yolo/MULTIPLE-INFERENCES.md

 ##

-* If you want secodary inference operate on specified class ids
+* If you want secodary inference operate on specified class ids of gie
 ```
 #class ids you want to operate (1, 1;2, 2;3;4, 3 etc.)
 operate-on-class-ids=0